entitiesofentities/msabuild/_posts/conf/2014-9-12-Seminars.md

 Organizers: Sejal Sutaria (King's College London), Dan Morse (University of Nevada, Reno)

-This seminar seeks to theorize multi-modal archives of global modernism that document exchanges within international networks.
-How might such archives uncover the influence of cross-fertilization upon the circulation of modernism in and out of the colonies?
-Critics regularly turn to diaries, letters, or newspapers to reconstruct these networks.
-But how might integrating printed archives with modernist modes like radio, personal recordings, or film enhance an understanding of their exchanges?
-We will investigate how integrating print with media archives illuminates the debates between international modernists.
-In turn, we will explore how they constructed archives to meet their literary or political aims.
+This seminar seeks to theorize radio, personal recording, and film archives that document exchanges within modernist international networks.
+We will explore how cross-fertilization influenced the circulation of modernism in and out of the colonies.
+In turn, we will consider how modernists deployed media archives to meet literary and political aims.

 ### 25. Poetics of Information Exchange